vcnt72/yet-another-todolist-gin-go/README.md

 What i will do next :

-1. Gin
-   - Using cors
-3. Adding CI/CD
+1. Adding CI/CD
-4. Testing
+2. Testing
    - Unit testing using built-in go package
    - Integration testing using built-in go package
    - Unit testing in BDD way using ginkgo